Large staging area with packed furniture on rolling carts

 Benefit 6

-Best fit for demanding furniture transport planning
+A strong fit for companies with demanding furniture-transport planning

-Furniture wholesalers and logistics networks
+Furniture wholesalers and furniture-logistics networks

-Companies with store, warehouse, or project deliveries
+Companies with store, warehouse, or project delivery

 Logistics providers focused on bulky goods and furniture transport